Hugo1205/ENGG1340/README.md

 #### 2. Data Structures and tehc:
    * The game uses structs, classes, simple arrays and dynamic arrays to store.
    * Separate classes are made for storing the shapes and to rotate them, to store the game board and a separate class called Keyboard is used to store the keyboard keys to be used during the program.
 It allows the keyboard to be turned on and off when needed.
+   * Score, board,shapes are stored in data structures during game-time also.
    * The game uses multi-threading to take continuous key inputs and print the dropping of the shapes as well as the board simultaneously.
-   /////CONTINUE HERE
+   *
-3. Dynamic Memory Management:
+#### 3. Dynamic Memory Management:
-   - Memory is allocated to storing the game data and for storing the high score for the game.
+   * Memory is allocated to storing the game data and for storing the high score for the game.
 We will also be allocating memory to allow the player to save load game and load it whenever they want to play the game.
 To save memory, we will overwrite existing memory to save new data.
 Furthermore, we will also only store a fixed number of shapes in a predefined array and rotate them during the game, instead of generating and storing a new shape everytime.
 This is likely to help save memory and manage the data better.
+   * We also use dynamic arrays to allocate memory for board and shapes and delete them when we need to generate new shapes.
+   * Furthermore, the array is grown whenever needed using a GrowthList() function whenever needed.

-4. File input/output (e.g. for loading/saving game status)
+#### 4. File input/output (e.g. for loading/saving game status)
-   - .txt files used to store game status, so the player can save the game and load it back on if they want to.
-   .txt files used to save game rules and load them if player clicks the rules tab on the loading screen
+   * A .txt file is used to store all the shapes used by the program.
+The program reads shapes out of this file and places it in a dynamic array to be used by the game.
+   * The data of a played game is stored in a .txt file when the player decided to save the game data.
+This file is saved in the "saves" directory and can be accessed by the user to load this game again and continue playing.
+This .txt file will store both the game board as well as the score of the user for that game.
+   * At the beginning of the game, if the player decided to play a new game, then a new game begins and the shape storing file, shapels.txt is used to take in shapes.
+The board is generated in game, and a series of functions are used to make the moves and store the moves into the board.
+If the user decided to stop at any time, then the player gets to save this game with any name.
+Then the data is stored into a .txt file with that name and stored in the "saves" directory, available for the user to access later on.
+   * If instead the player decided to start with a saved game, then they have to enter name of the gamefile they want to load.
+Then the text gamefile as well as the shapels.txt are used as input files using ifstream and the process of game saving, etc remain similar to that used for a new game.

-5. Program codes in multiple files
+#### 5. Program codes in multiple files
-   - The I/O(input/output) and the game algorithm will be stored in separate files, and used simultaneoulsy during code execution.
+   * Program is stored in three main code files named- main.cpp, gametype.cpp and io.cpp. io.h and gametype.h are header files for gametype.cpp and io.cpp.
+      - main.cpp is the main file that displays the menu, and the options to choose from including new game, load game, game rules, and exit.
+      - selecting any option in main.cpp will direct/connect to io.cpp which is mainly used to handle all inputs and outputs of the game.
+      - io.cpp will call to gametype.cpp and its header files. gametype.cpp and its heeader mainly handles all the classes for storing gameboard, game shapes and keyboard function.
+The rotation of the shapes in the game, turning the special keyboard function on and off where necessary, printing the shape into the board after the shape has dropped into the board, removing a full horizontal line of tetris blocks is also handled by this file.
+      - io.cpp simply acts as a pathway to take in input from the gametype.cpp and use it to print the materials on the terminal and handle all user moves and sends these back to the gametype.cpp to be saved into the board and to continue the game.